milindchavan12/Angular/AngularCLI/README.md

 `

 ### Let's create our first app
+There are different ways with different option we can create Angular App.
+Following are few most common examples:

 To create an Angular app with CLI, without writing any files which won't install the node packages.

 `